 While it works well with Stellar, a blockchain that shares its values of scale and sensibility, it doesn't depend on or require Stellar at all, and can be used by any transaction processor, including other blockchains, L2s, and permissioned ledgers.

 Soroban was introduced to the Stellar Mainnet as a part of protocol version 20.
 The Soroban platform includes the smart contracts environment, a Rust SDK, A CLI, and an RPC server.
-Developers can write and test contracts on their local machine or deploy them to Testnet, or deploy them to Mainnet (keep in mind the resource constraints of the phased rollout).
+Developers can write and test contracts on their local machine, or deploy them to Testnet, or deploy them to Mainnet (keep in mind the resource constraints of the phased rollout).

-We still believe it's important to share the development process, and we want Stellar ecosystem developers and smart contract developers from other ecosystems to continue experimenting and are listening for feedback.
+We still believe it's important to share the development process, and we want Stellar ecosystem developers and smart contract developers from other ecosystems to continue experimenting and we continue listening for feedback.
 Please keep testing it out, see what you can do, and let us know what you think.
-Keep in mind some changes may still occur between now and the production release, so your code may break, and further updates may cause some things to shift.
-Experiment, but don't build to last just yet.

 How to leave feedback

 Please feel free to file issues in the Soroban repos, or, if you prefer, to raise them in the